Tetra-Pak-APIs/TetraPak.AspNet/TetraPak.AspNet/_docs/aspnet_webapp_overview.md

 app.UseRouting();

-// HINT: this is a good place to add: app.UseAuthentication();
+// HINT: this is a good place to add: app.UseTetraPakAuthentication

 app.UseAuthorization();